SAMOS-76/RISC-V-Team7/Statements/Samuel Amos-Osebeyo.md

 end
 ```

-If we possible have a remainder, meaning our shift has overflower causing our the register to be greater than or equal to the divisor, subtract and set the quotient bit to 1.
+If we possible have a remainder, meaning our shift has overflowed causing our the register to be greater than or equal to the divisor, subtract and set the quotient bit to 1.
 Otherwise, keep the remainder and set the quotient bit to 0.
 This process repeats 32 times, with each iteration adding a bit to the quotient.

 ### Sign Handling for DIV and REM